vlang/v/README.md

 ## Vinix, an OS/kernel written in V

-V is great for writing low level software like drivers and kernels.
+V is great for writing low-level software like drivers and kernels.
 Vinix is an OS/kernel that already runs bash, GCC, V, and nano.

 https://github.com/vlang/vinix